Telephone Triage

 - List the essentials of safe, effective, and appropriate documentation specific to telephone triage care.

-- Discuss patient disposition and the use of telephone triage guidelines.
+- Discuss the use of telephone guidelines and patient disposition.

 - Summarize common risk management issues in telephone triage practice.